Spyder2024/Ambedkar_GPT-Intern-Task/README.md

 ## Setup

-Below are Windows-focused steps (PowerShell). macOS/Linux equivalents are shown afterward.
+Below are Windows-focused steps (PowerShell).

 ### 1) Install Ollama and pull the model